6c65726f79/custom-titlebar/README.md

 ## updateMenu

+> Deprecated: This method will be removed in v1.0.0, use `updateOptions` instead.

 This method updates or creates the menu.
 You can use an array of MenuItem from [Electron](https://www.electronjs.org/docs/api/menu-item)/[NW.js](https://docs.nwjs.io/en/latest/References/MenuItem/), or directly `Menu.getApplicationMenu()` in Electron.

 ```javascript